Everyone is Welcome to Shop at the Co-op… but Becoming a Member has its Perks!

 It’s easy to become a member of the Co-op.
 Use the product icon above or during your next visit, tell the cashier that you would like to join.
-The cost of membership is $100 per household.
+The cost of membership is $100 per household, one time.
 You’ll have the option of paying your equity all at once or in quarterly installments.
 Members who choose to pay all at once receive a $10 coupon toward that day’s groceries.
 There are no annual dues or additional costs.

 This is not a fee that you pay and lose.
 If you decide to end your membership, you can ask the Co-op to repurchase your membership shares and return you equity investment.